-The Google Chrome browser has now made it simpler for its users to quickly send opened tabs between all their devices running Chrome.
-A new feature called Send tab to self, which is seen as a hidden flag available in the stable version of the browser enables this support.
+The Google Chrome browser has made it simpler for users to send opened tabs between all their devices running Chrome quickly.
+A new feature called Send tab to self, which is seen as a hidden flag available in the stable version of the browser, enables this support.

 When Send Tab to Self is enabled, the option becomes visible upon right-clicking a web page.
-Also, it will show the list all the devices (having Chrome browser installed) you’re signed into via your Google account on Windows 10.
+Also, it will show the list of all the devices (having Chrome browser installed) you’re signed into via your Google account on Windows PC.